Skip to content

 Privacy Center Experience

-The privacy center experience is more common in the US, as a result of most state privacy regulations being primarily opt-out in nature.
+The privacy center experience is another way to provide consent in the US, where most state privacy regulations are opt-out in nature.

 Typically, the privacy center is paired with a link to it available in the footer across all pages of your brand website.
-The text of this link may vary by location.
-Common labels include "Manage Privacy Preferences" and "Do Not Sell or Share my Personal Information" as shown in the example below:
+The text of this link may vary by location but can be similar to the language used to open the pop up modal.

 Clicking on the link takes the visitor to the privacy center, typically on a subdomain of your brand website, such as: https://privacy.your-brand.com.